pensjonatus/flash-fiction/blog/make-it-quick.md

 ---
-title: 'Make It Quick'
+title: Make It Quick
 date: '2012-03-11'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Mr. Jefferson was a history teacher at Thomas Jefferson High.
 He was not